Covalon Technologies (COV) Scheduled to Post Quarterly Earnings on Wednesday

-Covalon Technologies (CVE:COV – Get Free Report) is scheduled to announce its earnings results before the market opens on Wednesday, August 16th.
+Covalon Technologies (CVE:COV – Get Free Report) will be announcing its earnings results before the market opens on Wednesday, August 16th.

-Covalon Technologies (CVE:COV – Get Free Report) last issued its quarterly earnings data on Thursday, May 25th.
+Covalon Technologies (CVE:COV – Get Free Report) last posted its earnings results on Thursday, May 25th.
 The company reported C($0.03) earnings per share (EPS) for the quarter.
-The business had revenue of C$7.25 million during the quarter.
-Covalon Technologies had a negative net margin of 28.97% and a negative return on equity of 26.33%.
+The business had revenue of C$7.25 million for the quarter.
+Covalon Technologies had a negative return on equity of 26.33% and a negative net margin of 28.97%.

 Covalon Technologies Ltd. researches, develops, manufactures, commercializes, and licenses medical technologies and products in the United States, Canada, Europe, the Middle East, Asia, Latin America, and internationally.
 The company has three proprietary platform technologies, including collagen matrix platform that is used to manufacture a family of products to treat chronic and infected wounds, including diabetic ulcers, pressure ulcers, venous ulcers, donor and graft sites, traumatic wounds healing by secondary intention, dehisced surgical wounds, and first and second degree burns; antimicrobial silicone adhesive platform that is used for family of pre and post-surgical, and vascular access products that are designed to kill bacteria or yeast that comes into contact with the antimicrobial silicone providing broad-spectrum antimicrobial activity; and medical coating platform, a proprietary process that utilizes photo-polymerization to create active grafting sites where new polymer chains are initiated and propagated from the surface of an existing medical device.